 When a utility network is created, a utility network dataset is generated with the name specified.
 This name represents part of the fully qualified name for the utility network when viewed in the Catalog pane.

-When added to an active map, the layer provides access to the Utility Network Data tab, network properties, error features, and dirty areas.
+When added to an active map, the layer provides access to the Utility Network Data tab, network properties, and dirty areas.
 The layer name shown in the Contents pane is the utility network name + Utility Network.
 For example, EsriCoOp Utility Network.

 Utility Network Data tab

 Under the Utility Network tab, the Data tab becomes available when you add a utility network to a map.
 This tab contains tools and commands that are most commonly used in utility network workflows.
-There is also a Utility Network toolbox containing all the geoprocessing tools pertaining to the utility network for individual use, modeling, and scripting purposes.
-These tools can be accessed via the Analysis tab in the Geoprocessing group.

-There is a variety of tools and commands under the Utility Network tab, on the Data, tab that allow you to work with the network topology, associations, tracing, and network diagrams, and perform subnetwork management tasks.
+There are a variety of tools and commands under the Utility Network tab, on the Data, tab that allow you to work with the network topology, associations, tracing, and network diagrams, and perform subnetwork management tasks.

 The Data tab includes commands to create new network diagrams, find existing diagrams, and overwrite or append features to opened diagrams.
 The more specific network diagrams, commands, and tools are grouped on the Network Diagram tab.
 This is a contextual tab that becomes available when you create a new diagram or open an existing diagram.